cosmicmatter98/conky/README.md

-# conky
+# Conky
-All conky files are stored here
+All my conky files are stored here.

+In the wallpaper directory all matching wallpapers are stored.